rubyworks/radix/README.md

     $ gem install radix

-Radix follows [Ruby Setup](http://rubyworks.github.com/setup) package standard so it can also be installed in an FHS compliant manner use setup.rb.
+Radix follows [Ruby Setup](http://rubyworks.github.com/setup) package standard so it can also be installed in an FHS compliant manner using setup.rb.

 ## Copyrights